moubi/blog/content/blog/react-device-based-code-split/index.md

 `<TopBar />` component has some data/behavior differences that require you to implement it separately for each app.
 In the same time `/common` folder still contains all shared components.

-You can see how is that done for `/components` in [products page example](https://codesandbox.io/s/desktopmobile-code-split-sjbt0?file=/src/components/touch/Product.js).
+You can see how that id done for `/components` in [products page example](https://codesandbox.io/s/desktopmobile-code-split-sjbt0?file=/src/components/touch/Product.js).

 **Why is this structure OK?**

-Adding to the pros of the previous section **you will have less code to maintain**, since only a few components may require split.
+Adding to the pros of the previous section **you will have less code to maintain**, since only a few components may require a split.
 Reusing app specific and shared components is also going to be straightforward.

 ```javascript{1}
 import ProductDescription from "../../components/desktop/ProductDescription";